Titus Andronicus: Plays

 Ravenscroft made drastic alterations to the play.
 He removed all of 2.2 (preparing for the hunt), 3.2 (the fly killing scene), 4.3 (firing the arrows and sending the clown to Saturninus) and 4.4 (the execution of the clown).
-Much of the violence was toned down; for example both the murder of Chiron and Demetrius and Titus' amputation take place off stage.
-A significant change in the first scene, and one with major implications for the rest of the play, is that prior to the sacrifice of Alarbus, it is revealed that several years previously, Tamora had one of Titus' sons in captivity and refused to show him clemency despite Titus' pleas.
+Much of the violence was toned down; for example both the murder of Chiron and Demetrius and Titus's amputation take place off stage.
+A significant change in the first scene, and one with major implications for the rest of the play, is that prior to the sacrifice of Alarbus, it is revealed that several years previously, Tamora had one of Titus's sons in captivity and refused to show him clemency despite Titus's pleas.
 Aaron has a much larger role in Ravenscroft than in Shakespeare, especially in Act 1, where lines originally assigned to Demetrius and Tamora are given to him.
-Tamora doesn't give birth during the action, but earlier, with the baby secretly kept by a nurse.
+Tamora does not give birth during the action, but earlier, with the baby secretly kept by a nurse.
 To maintain the secret, Aaron kills the nurse, and it is the nurse's husband, not Lucius, who captures Aaron as he leaves Rome with the child.
-Additionally, Lucius' army is not composed of Goths, but of Roman centurions loyal to the Andronici.
+Additionally, Lucius's army is not composed of Goths, but of Roman centurions loyal to the Andronici.
 The last act is also considerably longer; Tamora and Saturninus both have lengthy speeches after their fatal stabbings.
 Tamora asks for her child to be brought to her, but she stabs it immediately upon receiving it.
-Aaron laments that Tamora has now outdone him in evil; "She has out-done me in my own Art –/Out-done me in Murder – Kille'd her own Child./Give it me – I’le eat it."
+Aaron laments that Tamora has now outdone him in evil; "She has out-done me in my own Art –/Out-done me in Murder – Kille'd her own Child./Give it me – I'le eat it."
 He is burned alive as the climax of the play.

 In January and February 1839 an adaptation written and directed by and also starring Nathaniel Bannister was performed for four nights at the Walnut Street Theatre in Philadelphia.
-The playbill had a note reading "The manager, in announcing this play, adapted by N.H.
-Bannister from the language of Shakespeare alone, assures the public that every expression calculated to offend the ear, has been studiously avoided, and the play is presented for their decision with full confidence that it will merit approbation."
+The playbill had a note reading "The manager, in announcing this play, adapted by N. H. Bannister from the language of Shakespeare alone, assures the public that every expression calculated to offend the ear, has been studiously avoided, and the play is presented for their decision with full confidence that it will merit approbation."
 In his History of the Philadelphia Stage, Volume IV (1878), Charles Durang wrote, "Bannister ably preserved the beauties of its poetry, the intensity of its incidents, and excluded the horrors with infinite skill, yet preserved all the interest of the drama."
 Nothing else is known about this production.